frost9i/DevOps_online_Kharkiv_2020Q42021Q1/m2/task2.2/README.md

 ***

 Step-by-step **re:Invent 2020** tutorials were explored:
-- Introduction to Amazon EC2
+- Introduction to Amazon EC2,
-- Automating AWS Services with Scripting and the AWS CLI
+- Automating AWS Services with Scripting and the AWS CLI,
-- Introduction to AWS Lambda
+- Introduction to AWS Lambda,
-- Introduction to Elastic Block Store (EBS)
+- Introduction to Elastic Block Store (EBS),
-- Hosting WordPress Using Amazon S3
+- Hosting WordPress Using Amazon S3.

 ***